If you think your feline companion may have a tapeworm infection, don’t panic—cat tapeworm treatment is available.

 Tapeworms are one of the few parasites pet owners can see with the naked eye.
 Fortunately, it’s easy to get rid of them with deworming medications from a veterinarian.

 Read on to find out how to get rid of tapeworms in cats.

 Tapeworms in cats are parasites that settle in the small intestine.
 They reproduce by attaching themselves to the gut and breaking into a series of segments.

 These segments contain eggs, which are then passed out with the feces.

 Tapeworms are long, flat worms of various lengths.
 They have a segmented body and a head with suckers and hooks, which help them attach to the small intestine.

 You probably won’t see a tapeworm like that, however.
 Once they start growing, segments of their body separate from the rest.
 These segments resemble grains of rice.
 You may see them under your cat’s tail or in their feces.

 How Do Cats Get Tapeworms?

 Cats can also get tapeworms if they eat feces infested with them.
-It’s also possible for mothers to pass tapeworms to their kittens.
+It’s possible for mothers to pass tapeworms to their kittens as well.